technologiestiftung/idea-machine-printing-server/README.md

 Pm2 will now automatically start processes from the ecosystem config on each system startup.

+### Shutdown

+We have implemented a `POST /shutdown` route that will result in this server and its host system shutting down gracefully.
+The route is necessary because we want to be able to control the shutdown of the system remotely.

+Note that the environment variable `SHUTDOWNABLE` needs to be set to `1` for this to work.
+This is useful because in development mode we might not want to trigger the actual shutdown of the development system.

 ## Contributing

 Before you create a pull request, write an issue so we can discuss your changes.